openhab/openhab-addons/bundles/org.openhab.binding.wlanthermo/README.md

 ## Discovery

-There is no auto-discovery of WlanThermo Things.
+There is no auto-discovery for WlanThermo Things.
-Things must be created manually, e.g. via PaperUI.
+Things must be created manually.

 ## Thing Configuration